 Property Transactions (1 credit, TAX 949; Sergio Garcia-Pages)

-Consolidated Returns (2 credits, TAX 912; Kevin Hennessey)
+Transactions Involving Consolidated Groups (2 credits, TAX 912; Kevin Hennessey)

-Criminal Tax Procedure (1 credit, TAX 954; Scott Michel)
+Federal Criminal Tax Practice (1 credit, TAX 954; Scott Michel)

 This course examines the substantive, procedural and tactical aspects of this branch of the tax law.
 IRS and the Justice Department prosecute a few thousand criminal tax cases each year involving a variety of fact patterns, from the simple, such as the failure to file tax returns or report income, to the complex, such as the implementation by sophisticated tax advisors of unlawful tax schemes.
 An awareness of the criminal tax enforcement function is important to any tax lawyer doing planning or controversy work.
 Topics will include i) the nature and types of criminal tax offenses, ii) government processes and policies underlying criminal tax enforcement cases, iii) the prosecution and defense of criminal tax cases from inception through trial, iv) plea bargaining and sentencing in tax cases, v) the relationship between civil tax compliance and criminal tax enforcement, and vi) the IRS voluntary disclosure policy.
 Course materials will include selected cases and government policy and procedure manuals.